biojava/biojava-tutorial/structure/contact-map.md

-# Finding contacts within a protein chain: contact maps
+# Finding contacts between atoms in a protein: contact maps

 Contacts are a useful tool to analyse protein structures.
-It simplifies the 3-Dimensional view of the structures into a 2-Dimensional set of contacts between its atoms or its residues.
+They simplify the 3-Dimensional view of the structures into a 2-Dimensional set of contacts between its atoms or its residues.
 The representation of the contacts in a matrix is known as the contact map.
-Many protein structure analysis and prediction efforts are done by using contacts, see for instance
+Many protein structure analysis and prediction efforts are done by using contacts.
+For instance they can be useful for:

++ development of structural alignment algorithms [Holm 1993][] [Caprara 2004][]
++ automatic domain identification [Alexandrov 2003][] [Emmert-Streib 2007][]
++ structural modelling by extraction of contact-based empirical potentials [Benkert 2008][]
++ structure prediction via contact prediction from sequence information [Jones 2012][]

 ## Getting the contact map of a protein chain